frctl/fractal/docs/api/overview.md

 ### Or: Import a pre-configured Fractal instance

-If you've already configured your Fractal install in the `fractal.js` file, then you should instead import the configured Fractal instance from that to avoid having to duplicate configuration information.
+If you've already configured your Fractal install for CLI use in a `fractal.js` file, then you should instead import the configured Fractal instance from there to avoid having to duplicate configuration information.
 This involves two steps:

 #### 1. Export the configured Fractal instance